 CURRENCY RESTRICTIONS FOR EXIT:

 None.
-Departure fee of $20 to be paid in cash
+Departure fee of 20 USD to be paid in cash at airport.

 Embassies and Consulates

-See the Department of State's Fact Sheet on Micronesia for additional information on U.S. – FSM relations.
+See the Department of State's Fact Sheet on The Federated States of Micronesia (FSM) for additional information on U.S. – FSM relations.

 Entry, Exit & Visa Requirements